JPEGMafia: 2015–2017: Name change and Black Ben Carson

+2018–2019: Veteran and All My Heroes Are Cornballs

-After less than 3 years living there, Hendricks moved from Baltimore to Los Angeles for his next studio album.
-In January 2018, he released his second studio album Veteran.
+After three years of living in Baltimore, Hendricks moved to Los Angeles, California into finishing his-then upcoming and untitled second studio album.
+In January 2018, he released his second studio album, titled Veteran.
 In an article on Bandcamp, he said "I wanted to show I'm not just a one-trick pony.
 I always do weird shit.
 I usually just keep it to myself.
 This time, I just let the filter go."
-At the time of its release, Veteran was considered JPEGMAFIA's most experimental album to date, receiving widespread critical acclaim.
+At the time of its release, Veteran was considered JPEGMafia's most experimental album to date, receiving widespread critical acclaim.
+On June 3, 2025, Hendricks would announce the "Director's Cut" for Veteran that would release on streaming June 6.
+The album contains 6 new bonus songs that were previously singles or on the Not on Veteran!
+SoundCloud compilation.
+It also contains instrumentals on the CD and vinyl release.

 After the release of Veteran, Hendricks started working on his next album.
-He recorded 93 songs, and whittled it down to 18 tracks.
+He recorded 93 songs and whittled it down to 18 tracks.
 He mixed and mastered it at the end of Vince Staples' tour, posting percentage updates frequently on his Instagram.
 Prior to the release, he would label the project as a "disappointment" in interviews and his social media.
 The first single from the album, "Jesus Forgive Me, I Am a Thot", was released on August 13, 2019.
 He promoted the album by uploading a series of listening sessions to his YouTube channel where friends and artists such as Denzel Curry, Jeff Tweedy (of Wilco) and Hannibal Buress discussed and reacted to cuts off of the album.
 All My Heroes Are Cornballs was released on September 13, 2019, to further critical acclaim, and was his first album to chart.
-In October 2019, he embarked on the JPEGMAFIA Type Tour to support his new album.
+In October 2019, he embarked on the JPEGMafia Type Tour to support his new album.